Sustaining Australia’s economic success: A roadmap for the future

 Australia went three decades without a recession – a streak only broken by a once-in-a-century pandemic.
 To do it again, five important factors need to be addressed

-What it will take for Australia to repeat its world-beating economic growth record, maintain and strengthen an enviable social-safety net, and manage an unprecedented structural transition of our economy?
+What will it take for Australia to repeat its world-beating economic growth record, maintain and strengthen an enviable social-safety net, and manage an unprecedented structural transition of its economy?
 There are both formidable obstacles and significant opportunities for Australia in trying to maintain its “economic exceptionalism”, according to Richard Holden, Professor of Economics at UNSW Business School and President of the Academy of the Social Sciences in Australia.

 Australia’s ability to tame business cycles is remarkable by historical and international standards.
 For instance, he said the United States had two recessions while Australia kept a clean sheet.
 One of those US recessions, triggered by the 2008 financial crisis, was deep and long-lasting.
 Historically, in OECD economies the average length of an economic expansion is five and a half years, said Professor Holden, who recently delivered an address to the National Press Club of Australia on the state of Australia’s economic performance.